 Want title ideas plus fun quips and tips?
 Try Portent's Idea Generator.
 You supply the keyword, and it supplies some witty titles to go with it (plus some basic writing hints to guide your title creation).

-The Headline Analyzer is a free tool to test headlines for intellectual appeal, emotional appeal, or empathy.
+The Headline Analyzer by Advanced Marketing Institute is a free tool to test headlines for intellectual, emotional appeal, or empathy.
 The creators of the tool believe in the relation between emotional marketing value and performance.
 Probably, there is not much practical use in it for generating content ideas.
 But for sure, it can be a good starting point to meditate about your website’s buyer persona, and invent the best call to action.

-This is the #1 plugin for optimizing content on WordPress sites that make people SEO-literate practically overnight.
+This is the #1 plugin for optimizing blog posts on WordPress sites that make people SEO-literate practically overnight.
 The plugin checks the text’s optimization level, and you can improve it on the fly straight in the CMS.
 The tool provides tips on how to optimize headings and subheadings with your focus keywords.
-It recommends revising long sentences and splitting text into paragraphs to enhance readability.
-Besides SEO content optimization tips, there are a bunch of technical features like checking structured data, finding broken links, and much more.
+The software recommends revising long sentences and splitting text into paragraphs to enhance readability.
+Besides optimization tips, there are a bunch of technical features like checking structured data, finding broken links, and much more.

-WebSite Auditor does a general SEO audit of your site and allows content recreation with Content Editor.
-When you start the tool and create a project, it first goes to find optimization errors like broken links, unoptimized titles, headings, issues with structured data, etc. Then you can switch to Page Audit and do page-by-page optimization.
+Alongside general SEO audit, WebSite Auditor assists in content creation with its in-built Content Editor.
+When you start the tool and create a project, it first goes to find optimization errors, such as broken links, unoptimized titles, headings, issues with structured data, etc. Then you can switch to Page Audit and do page-by-page optimization.
 This way, the content creator makes texts optimized, which increases its chances to rank high and draw organic traffic from Google.

-The Content Editor submodule lets you optimize existing pages you’ve already created, or start writing new pages from scratch.
+The writing assistant software lets you optimize existing pages you’ve already created, or start writing new pages from scratch.
 The tool analyzes a page’s optimization rate for the target keywords.
-It checks top competitors ranking high on the SERPs and provides keyword optimization tips to improve the page’s SEO score.
+It checks top competitors ranking high on the SERPs and provides keyword optimization tips to improve the page’s optimization score.
 You can edit the page on the fly in browser mode or plain-text mode, and see the preview snippet of what it would look like in search results.

-You can produce content from scratch as well: create a new page, add your target seed keywords, and the software will collect the SERP stats and supply key ideas around which to create content.
+You may produce a page from scratch as well: type in your new URL, add your target seed keywords, and the software will collect the SERP stats and supply key ideas around which to create your article.

-A convenient functionality of the Content Editor is creating SEO tasks and downloading them as a PDF for your copywriters’ team.
+A convenient functionality of the Content Editor is creating tasks and downloading them as a PDF for your team of copywriters.

-This is only one of 75 SEO tools offered by the team at PrePostSEO.
-Keyword density is the metric to calculate how many times a keyword is used on a web page compared to the total content on this page.
-In terms of SEO, it determines whether the web page is relevant to the specified topic.
-The tool allows checking SEO content both by URLs and text copy-paste (and by file upload, by the way).
+This is only one of 75 tools offered by the team at PrePostSEO.
+Keyword density is the metric to calculate how many times a keyword is used on a web page compared to the total word count on this page.
+It determines whether the web page is relevant to the specified topic.
+The software allows checking content both by URLs and text copy-paste (and by file upload, by the way).
 It allows free checks with ads enabled (and premium plans otherwise).

 The point is to check the page for relevance to a keyword and to avoid keyword stuffing.
 If the keyword density is higher than 3, you are offered as well to use text rewriting tools to find synonyms to the focus words.

 Meanwhile, uniqueness and originality for the web and for an academic paper are pretty different concepts.
-Sometimes, content duplication may prevent pages from ranking high or even showing up in search results at all.
+Sometimes, duplication may prevent pages from ranking high or even showing up in search results at all.
 On the other hand, quite often duplicated or partially duplicated pages outrank their source because these pirated copies are better optimized in terms of speed, audience response, or other signals that affect ranking.
-Needless to say that stealing content is not always legal.
+Needless to say, stealing content is not legal.

 Now a few words about basic things that you do throughout the whole process of your content creation — correcting the form.
-These are tools that will help you proofread your content, and preserve the clarity and style of your SEO writing.
+These are content creation tools that will help you proofread your texts, and preserve the clarity and style of your writing.

-Hemingway content editor is a free web app (with a paid desktop application) checking the readability of your text.
+Hemingway editor is a free web app (with a paid desktop application) checking the readability of your text.
 It goes after Hemingway’s iceberg theory that a good text is concise and precise.
-The app corrects common errors and assigns the readability grade: it analyzes the content for long sentences, difficult syntactic structures, and the use of passive voice.
+The software corrects common grammatical errors and assigns the readability grade: it analyzes the text for having long sentences, difficult syntactic structures, and the use of passive voice.
 There are basic text statistics, clues on what to improve in the content, and basic HTML editing of the text, which you then copy and paste to another text editor.

 Grammarly plugin checks your spelling, punctuation, and style just like a meticulous teacher would do.
 It offers free to premium pricing plans and makes your text superb.
 The free version corrects basic grammar and punctuation mistakes, whereas the premium version will improve your style, tone, and eloquence.